In-person Pilgrimage

 The Lamar Days Parade will begin at 10:00 am on Saturday and is usually along the route to Granada from Lamar.
 To avoid the parade, you can take a back road to Granada that used to be Highway 196 but is now a county road.
 You will need to turn at the Big Timbers Museum on the big curve that heads to Lamar.
 That road will take you to a point between Bristol and Granada, Colorado.
 You will take that road for 17 miles, and then at the stop sign you will turn right to go into Granada.
 Once in downtown Granada you need to turn right and head back West to the Amache turn off.
 This road used to be marked but now that it is a county road, it is not marked as well.
 If you end up in Lamar, you will be waiting for some time.
 The parade route will start on Highway 50 and move slowly West towards Lamar.

-You may also visit other area attractions, including the Sand Creek Massacre National Historic Site, located 35 miles northwest of Amache, where visitors can learn about the woman for whom the Amache Relocation Center was named and her Cheyenne sub-Chief father, Ochinee, who was killed at Sand Creek in 1864.
-On Sunday morning, there will be a remembrance and guided tour, meet at the contact station at 9 am (NOT the Visitor and Education Center in downtown Eads).
+On Sunday morning, there will be a remembrance and guided tour at Sand Creek Massacre National Historic Site.
 The Sand Creek Massacre is one of the most emotionally charged and controversial events in American history, a tragedy reflective of its time and place.
 It stands as a testament to a brutality that should be learned from and never repeated, a lesson of what the rejection of conscience in the face of fear and hysteria can lead to, and the suffering that this betrayal has imparted on generations of Arapaho and Cheyenne people.
 The Amache community has the opportunity to share and learn from the Sand Creek Massacre community.
 We humbly and very respectfully honor their history and life on their lands in Southeastern Colorado.

-Directions to Sand Creek Massacre NHS entrance from Lamar:
+Directions to Sand Creek Massacre NHS entrance from Lamar

 • Head north US 287 N / Main St